Kaif Ghaznavi

-Kaif Ghaznavi is a Pakistani performer who has been directing cultural festivals with the name of Bunvat International Festival and runs the Kaifwala Foundation.
+Kaif Ghaznavi is a Pakistani actress and performer who has been directing cultural festivals with the name of Bunvat International Festival and runs the Kaifwala Foundation.
 As an actress, she is better known for her role of Pari in Sang-e-Mar Mar, Feroza in Lamhay and Shabbo in Hum Kahan Ke Sachay Thay.
 She made her cinematic debut with Sakina Samo's directorial debut, Intezaar.